mamadcamzis/matrix/README.md

 # matrix
-This project is about  doing operation on Matrix.
+This project is about  doing operation on Matrix such Matrix multiplication, inverse of a matrix or adding matrix